makersacademy/bowling-challenge/README.md

 The app has 4 classes:

-1. interface - class Responsible for interacting with the user and run the game depending on with button user have clicked.
+1. interface - class is responsible for interacting with the user and run the game depending on which button user have clicked.
 2. game - class Game contains information about frames.
-It responsible for handling the logic about the game: dependencies between rolls and frames, calculate the total score, and finishing the game.
+It is responsible for handling the logic about the game: dependencies between rolls and frames, calculating the total score, and finishing the game.
-3. frame - class Frame responsible for generating a new frame.
+3. frame - class Frame is responsible for generating a new frame.
 The frame contains information about rolls, bonus rolls and a number of the frame.
-4. roll - class Roll responsible for generating a new roll with a number of scores, frame number, and roll number.
+4. roll - class Roll is responsible for generating a new roll with a number of scores, frame number, and roll number.

 Reflection:
 -----

 I had two attempts to write the logic for the bowling game.
-At first place, I did not realize that the logic in the game and dependencies inside the game are much more dipper and more complicated than I thought.
+At first place, I did not realize that the logic in the game and dependencies inside the game are much more deeper and more complicated than I thought.
 My first attempt you can find in folder ```src``` file bowling.js.
-You can see that I tried to wright the bowling logic based on requirements straight away.
+You can see that I tried to write the bowling logic based on requirements straight away.
 And as far I went, I missed logic more and more.
 I was confused and struggled with not understanding dependencies between Scores and Bonus Scores.
 So, I decided to re-start it from the very beginning.
-First of all, I have begone with writing a good plane and tried to split bowling game into classes.
-It appeared much easier and this time I could see the clear dependencies between Rolls and Frames, Scores and Bonus Scores.
+First of all, I have began with writing a good plan and tried to split bowling game into classes.
+It appeared much easier and that time I could see the clear dependencies between Rolls and Frames, Scores and Bonus Scores.
-If I would start with diagramming the project first and write a plane, it would save me the half of time I have spent on this project.
+If I had started with diagramming the project first and write a plan, it would have saved me the half of time I have spent on this project.